ViniciusWerneck123/Fractals/README.md

 # Fractals
 Fractals is a program to create images of fractals.
 Until this stage, the ones available are the julia and mandelbrot fractals.
-There is an parameter available to create animations but is too heavy at this stage of development and one should use a number of iterations below 100 (this number already takes up to 2 min or more depending on which fractal).
+There is a parameter available to create animations but is too slow at this stage of development and one should use a number of iterations below 100 (this number already takes up to 2 min or more depending on which fractal).

 Here are some examples: